alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 Conclusion
 ==========

-With this new DNS services, it is now straightforward to setup complex DNS architecture with several conditional forwarders between Azure and on-premise (and vice versa) and it becomes also easy to provide privatelink resolution capabilities from on-premise.
+With this new DNS service, it is now straightforward to setup complex DNS architecture with several conditional forwarders between Azure and on-premise (and vice versa) and it becomes also easy to provide privatelink resolution capabilities from on-premise.
 As the usage of privatelink is becoming higher and higher, it was important for users to setup their DNS resolution is a simple way without having to manage on their own their old good VMs with DNS services.

 In a future article, we'll describe how we can integrate the Azure DNS Private resolver service with Azure Firewall in order to get precious insights about DNS queries in our Azure ecosystem.